-Nothing is to be put on the outside of the lockers.
+Students are not to put things on the outside of the lockers.
 Inside the lockers, students may hang items that are in good taste and support the school's philosophy.
 However, only magnets or wall putty may be used to hang these items - NO TAPE.
 Teachers will ask students to remove any inappropriate materials.
 Magnetic locker mirrors or portable shelves are permitted.
 The school cannot be responsible for money or valuable articles kept in lockers.